 How do changes to the mortgage stress test affect you?

 As you may already be aware, the mortgage stress test has been in the news again due to a recent change in the Bank of Canada’s Conventional mortgage 5-year rate.
-If you are planning to buy or refinance a home now or in the future, we have some information about how updates to the mortgage stress test benchmark interest rate change might affect you.
+If you are planning to buy or refinance a home now or in the future, we have some information about how updates to the mortgage stress test benchmark interest rate that came into effect on June 1, 2021, might affect you.

 How did the mortgage stress test change?